syedpeer/mm-screen/README.md

   4. The 200-day moving average has been trending upward for X months.
 You choose the X (the default value is X=1 and can be modified in the trendtemplatetest.py file).
       (200DMA trending up for at least 1 month)

+###### Results of the screener:

+The first screen on the NASDAQ was performed on April 17th, 2020.
+Using August 17th as a benchmark, the mean return over this four month period was +31.17%, with the median return being +11.37%.
+You can look at the set of statistics [here](https://docs.google.com/spreadsheets/d/1mOPHz0ZabGM4zJR8wvpwYPKiMeYRhPp08gP21WA47GA/edit?usp=sharing).

 ###### Requirements: